bmcilw1/goodtechcofounders/src/pages/about/index.md

 #### What's more, I realized that I wouldn't be happy helping large, well-budgeted companies solve problems dozens of consultancies could help them with.

-That fist pivotal day came when when I realized that my job gave me a powerful opportunity.
+That first pivotal day came when when I realized that my job gave me a powerful opportunity.
 I was accustomed to work to music, but who knew or cared what I was actually listening to so long as I was able to keep delivering high-quality work?

 Over the next 6 months, I listened to every YouTube video or podcast I could on the topics that interested me.
 I dug deep into investing, personal finance, world finance, and finally business.
 In those 6 months, I figured out exactly what I wanted and started planning how I could get it.

-> What I _wanted most_ was to help those who found themselves left out of their economies learn the mindset that would show them how they could win access to them for themselves.
+> What I _wanted most_ was to help those who felt left out of their economies learn the mindset that would show them how they could win that access for themselves.

 ## The Jump